 After you begin to see an increase in your website traffic, you’ll want to figure out the best way to turn your visitors into email newsletter subscribers.
 Subscribers are even better than visitors since, by subscribing, readers have opted in.
 They want to be notified of your content and are committing to be invested in your organization at least by consistently reading your updates.
 These are the type of involved people that are most likely to turn into donors and volunteers.

-Do not fear being agressive in both the collection of emails and in sending notifications of your new content.
+Do not fear to be aggressive in both the collection of emails and in sending notifications of your new content.
 As long as you send quality content subscribers will stay on your list and keep returning to your website.
 Your email list leads to donations.
 According to the 2016 M+R Benchmarks Study, gifts from email accounted for 29% of all online revenue in 2015, and nonprofits got $44 in donations for every 1,000 fundraising messages sent.

 As you can see, good content is the best way to build a steady stream of organic traffic on your site.
 And with organic traffic will come subscribers and eventually, increased donations.
 Check out our blog for more tips for nonprofits on how to turn readers into email subscribers, build your blog content and maximize your nonprofit’s social presence.